4d/4d-for-ios/website/translated_docs/ja/Features-DeepLinking.md

 # PUSH NOTIFICATION

-One of the great things about Deep Linking is that it is completely compatible with [push notifications](push-notification.html).
+A great thing about Deep Linking is that it is completely compatible with [push notifications](push-notification.html).
 This means that you can send Deep links to your users and lead them directly to the right page.

-As you can see, this feature opens a large range of possibilities to use 4D for iOS with minimal effort.
+As you can see, this feature open a large range of possibilities for using 4D for iOS with minimal effort.

-Deep linking is an essential feature in today’s apps, especially since users consume content faster and faster.
+Deep linking is a crucial feature in today’s apps, especially as users consume content faster and faster.
 This feature brings them directly to the desired location.
-So we would strongly recommend you to use it in your 4D for iOS apps.
+So I strongly recommend that you use it in your 4D for iOS apps.

 The documentation is [here](https://github.com/4d-for-ios/4D-Mobile-App-Server/blob/18R4/Documentation/Classes/PushNotification.md) to help you manage your push notifications and Deep linking.